jinghao/jinghao.github.com/_posts/2009-04-14-adblock-for-google-chrome.md

 Bonus feature: Configure your exceptions list by following the instructions at the end of the installation.

-**CliffsNotes Edition:** Just <a href="/system/files/AdBlockforChrome.exe">download the installation file (click here)</a>, run it, and follow the brief instructions at the end to enjoy ad-free browsing.
+<strong>CliffsNotes Edition:</strong> Just <a href="/system/files/AdBlockforChrome.exe">download the installation file (click here)</a>, run it, and follow the brief instructions at the end to enjoy ad-free browsing.
 Have fun!
 (Obviously this works only on Windows) Note: You MUST <strong>update and close</strong> Google Chrome before installing this.

 If you like this, please <a href="http://digg.com/software/AdBlock_for_Google_Chrome_5">Digg it</a> and share it with your friends.